The massive blackout that hit the UK earlier this month has highlighted the fragility of the country's electricity system.

-All you need is planning permission and a connection to the gas network, says Burrell, who adds that as its generators are roughly the size of two containers they can easily fit on bits of unused land.
+Stand-by power units only require planning permission and a connection to the gas network, says Burrell, who adds that as its generators are roughly the size of two containers they can easily fit on bits of unused land.

 And Burrell sees many synergies between this business and new EV charging outlets.

-“We are believers in clean energy distributed at down a local level and not dependent on national grid or big power stations.
+“We are believers in clean energy distributed at down a local level and not dependent on National Grid or big power stations.

 - UK government has a legally binding target of reducing the UK's greenhouse gas emissions by 80% by 2050 against 1990 levels.

-Some 8GW of coal-fired generating capacity has already been decommissioned since 2012 and a further 10GW is expected to close by 2025, most of which will happen by 2020.
+- Some 8GW of coal-fired generating capacity has already been decommissioned since 2012 and a further 10GW is expected to close by 2025, most of which will happen by 2020.